w3f/Grants-Program/applications/application-template.md

 * https://<your_domain>

 ### Legal Structure
 Please provide the name and registered address of the legal entity executing the project.
-When applying via the General Grants program, these details can also be shared privately via the Google Form used for your application.

 ### Team's experience
 Please describe the team's relevant experience.
 If the project involves development work, then we'd appreciated if you can single out a few interesting code commits made by team members on their past projects.
 For research-related grants, references to past publications and projects in a related domain are helpful.